 Fresh pumpkin seeds bake with cinnamon and sugar for a sweet cinnamon toast-flavored treat.
 "These baked pumpkin seeds taste absolutely delicious," says Kara Millette.
 "The cinnamon sugar definitely gives it a brand-new twist that I find amazing and satisfies my sweet tooth!"

 So much crunchy goodness, with nuts, grains, and pumpkin seeds baked with a little honey.
 Enjoy as a quick snack, as cereal, or stirred together with yogurt.
 "I first enjoyed this scrumptious, nutty cereal in Germany and Austria," says Sara La Follette Urdahl.
 "It's excellent mixed into fruity yogurt."

 Pumpkin seeds are also a great source of iron, and a 1 oz serving will give you 4.2mg of iron.
 The seeds are also an excellent source of zinc, magnesium, manganese, and monounsaturated fat.

 Roasted pumpkin seeds offer spicy crunch to this pasta recipe simply sauced with roasted garlic roma tomatoes and goat cheese.
 "Quite yummy," says Linda T. "I used regular tomatoes and rotini.
 I am sure I used less cayenne because I am a wimp.
 I added some of the olive oil/juice to the dish and it loosened it up and improved it.
 Salt and cracked fresh pepper finished it...yum."

 5. Hearty Dinners

-On those cold winter nights, pumpkin can add a lot of nourishment and flavor to your dinner.
+Pumpkin adds a lot of nourishment and flavor to your dinner on cold winter nights.
 Add it to soups, chilli, pasta and risotto.
 Here are some ideas to get you started.